sitebay/docs/articles/guides/development/tips-and-tricks/_index.md

 Wrapping It Up

-Remember, the goal here is to make your WordPress development journey on Site Bay not just more efficient, but also a lot more fun.
+Remember, the goal here is to make your WordPress development journey on SiteBay not just more efficient, but also a lot more fun.
 Experiment, explore, and never hesitate to push the boundaries.
 You've got this, champ!